pjsvis/simple-graph/dockets/loom-lang-dsl-docket/brief-01-project-scaffolding.md

 ### Step 5: Run the Build and Verify the Output

-- Execute the command `npm run build`.
+- Execute the command `bun run build`.
 - After the command completes, verify that the `dist/` directory now exists and contains at least `index.js` and `index.d.ts`.

 ---